"Parents are blamed, but not trained."

 Sept 20 – Nov 1, 2025, from 9 am – 12 pm Mountain Standard Time

 This online class uses Google Meet.
-Each group has 6 - 12 participants and is lead by two Certified Instructors.
-The textbook and workbook support our in-class practice, and we'll mail them to you in advance of the class start date.
+Each group has 4 - 12 participants and is lead by a Certified Instructor.
+The textbook and workbook support our in-class practice, and you'll receive them in the mail before the class begins.

 CTA Image